-India has loved marine animals such as fish, Shrimp, Oyster, Lobster, Crab, Eel, Squid, etc, and its culinary traditions for centuries.
+India has loved marine animals such as fish, shrimp, oyster, lobster, crab, eel, squid – along with its rich culinary traditions – for centuries.

-No matter how you prefer it fried, curried, grilled, or steamed, India has a wide variety of fish to suit every palate.
+No matter how you prefer it – fried, curried, grilled, or steamed – India has a wide variety of fish as food to suit every palate.

-In this article, we will discuss popular fresh water and saltwater fish (Wild fish), you can enjoy across the country.
+In this article, we will discuss popular fresh water and saltwater fish (Wild fish) you can enjoy as part of your healthy diet across the country.

 Types of Fish in India